sourcegraph/about/blogposts/announcing-sourcegraph-3.6.md

 </p>
 -->

-Previously, Bitbucket cloud repositories had to be added and configured as individual git repositories.
-In Sourcegraph 3.6 we first class support for connecting [Bitbucket Cloud repositories](https://docs.sourcegraph.com/admin/external_service/bitbucket_cloud).
+Previously, Bitbucket Cloud repositories had to be added and configured as individual git repositories.
+In Sourcegraph 3.6 we added first class support for connecting [Bitbucket Cloud repositories](https://docs.sourcegraph.com/admin/external_service/bitbucket_cloud).
 In this release, all repositories will be added for the username configured, and teams listed that the Bitbucket Cloud app password grants access to.

 ## Improved external service configuration and syncing experience for admins